Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 Copyright 2019 by M.L.
 Rhodes, All Rights Reserved

 The sudden, rapid pounding of Wesley’s heart made him dizzy.

 “What?” he whispered.
 “I don’t… What?”

 Wen had risen as well, following him.
-He reached for one of Wesley’s hands, enfolding it in his own.
+He reached for one of Wesley’s hands, uncurled it, and enfolded it in his own.
 Keeping contact.
 Offering support and a warm pulse of soothing magick.

 “Once again I’m lost,” Jarrad said.
 “The sorcerer wants Wesley because of what he is?
 Because…he’s an empath?”

-“No,” Wesley said, staring at the tapestry on the wall over the bed.
-“Because of what makes me an empath.”
+“No,” Wesley said, staring at the intricate green and gold tapestry on the white stone wall.
+A sick knot churned in his gut.
+“I’m guessing he wants me because of what makes me an empath.”

 “I don’t understand.”